In order to start using a database in weppy, you have to initialize an instance of the

 DAL instance will be fundamental to perform operations on your database, as it will be the access point to the data you store.

 As we seen in the first example, the

-Database instance gives you a pipe to be registered into your application pipeline:
+DAL instance gives you a handler to register into your application:

 Even in that case, you won't have troubles in connecting to the database, since the

-In the case you need to manually open and close the connection with your database, for example in test suites, you have two possibilities.
-You can use a
+If somehow you need to manually open and close the connection with your database, you can use the adapter methods:

-# manually open a connection db.connection_open() # manually close the active connection db.connection_close()
+# manually open a connection db._adapter.reconnect() # manually close the active connection db._adapter.close()

 As you've seen from the example above,

 DAL class needs your application object as the first parameter, and reads the configuration from its